What is Workflow Automation?

 - Improved teamwork and morale.
-A good workflow solution removes barriers to collaboration across teams and departments.
-By driving efficiencies so a team spends less time on manual tasks and more time on their actual jobs, workflow automation drives productivity, process value, and can actually inspire happier employees.
+A good workflow automation software removes barriers to collaboration across teams and departments.
+By driving efficiencies so a team spends less time on manual tasks and more time on their actual jobs, workflow management drives productivity, process value, and can actually inspire happier employees.

 The cost, waste, and risk associated with manual processes (and even with inflexible last-generation workflow software products) are significant.
 Even mind-numbing, when you consider the scale of some enterprises and the number of processes being executed in a day, a month, or a year.

 - According to IDC, workers waste 21% of their time searching for lost documents or handling other document-related errors and issues.

 - Yet 7.5% of all company documents are lost completely, but the only way you know it is by wasting time and money searching for them.